golang-design/research/content/posts/cgo-handle.md

 }
 ```

 In this implementation, we do not have to assume the runtime mechanism but just use the language.
 As long as the Go 1 compatibility keeps the promise `sync.Map` to work, there will be no need to rework the whole `Handle` design.
-Because of its simplicity, this is the accepted approach (see [CL 295369](https://golang.org/cl/295369)) by the Go team.
+Because of its simplicity, this is the accepted approach (see CL 295369[^out2020cgohandle2]) by the Go team.

 Aside from a future re-implementation of `sync.Map` that optimizes parallelism, the `Handle` will automatically benefit from it.
 Let us do a final benchmark that compares the previous method and the current approach: